INNER COMPASS®

 We often experience meditative states in everyday circumstances when we attentively perform simple, repetitive tasks.
 For example, athletes experience “runners’ high.”
 People sometimes get “lost in their thoughts” while driving, and suddenly realize that they don’t remember having driven the last few miles.
 Some people “zone out” when they engage in activities such as gardening, knitting, or washing the dishes.
 Meditation is a natural state that we often enter without thinking about it.

 Yet, when people refer to meditation nowadays, they typically mean a formal meditation practice.
 To me, a meditation practice is like an exercise program.
 And while a formal program of exercise may not seem completely natural, when we exercise we are moving, bending, lifting, and stretching.
 Sometimes we set a specific goal - losing weight, gaining strength, increasing flexibility - and create a program to help us reach that goal.
 It’s the same with meditation: we think, we contemplate, we ponder, we reflect.
 And sometimes we have a goal - reducing stress, increasing concentration, understanding our relationship with the universe - and create a practice to help us.
+The real benefits of meditation come from doing it regularly, such as fifteen minutes every day.
+So it’s helpful to establish a practice that suits your goals, personality, and lifestyle.
+Simple is often best.
+I know of a simple meditation called Mindfulness that utilizes awareness of the breath as a focal point:

 Begin in a relaxed state, and simply notice how your body breathes for you.
 Breath comes in, breath goes out, and the cycle continues.
 Without changing your breath in any way, tend to the feeling of the breath coming in and going out.
 There are several places to focus on: the nostrils, the back of the throat, the belly.
 Breath comes and breath goes, breath comes and breath goes.
 The point of this meditation is to remain aware of your breath throughout the process.
 Every time your mind wanders - and it will wander - gently bring your awareness back to your breath.